kangyeelim/movie-info-app/README.md

 $ cd movie-info-app

-# Add your API Key in the Api.js file
+# Add your API Keys in the Api.js file

 # Install all dependencies
 $ npm install